The theory of half derivators: Exact squares

 In some other context, we might be stuck here, but we have at our disposal the axiom Der2.
 Rephrasing the axiom slightly for our purposes here, it states that a map~$f\colon X_1\to X_2$ in $\D(C)$ is an isomorphism if and only if $c^\ast f\colon c^\ast X_1\to c^\ast X_2$ is an isomorphism in $\D(e)$ for all $c\in C$.
 We apply this axiom to $f=\alpha_{!,X}$, $X_1=p_!v^\ast X$, and $X_2=w^\ast q_!
 X$ to conclude that $\alpha_{!,X}$ is actually an isomorphism in $\D(C)$.
 Therefore $\alpha_!$ itself is a natural isomorphism without whiskering with $c^\ast$ and thus the corresponding square is $\D$-exact. \end{proof}

 \begin{lemma} In the situation of Lemma~\ref{lemma:horzhomotopyexactcancel}, we might have pasted vertically instead of horizontally to obtain for any $b\in B$:

-Then the same conclusion holds: the total pasting is $\D$-exact for every $b\in B$ if and only if our original square is $\D$-exact. \end{lemma} \begin{proof} The proof here involves instead the right mates of $\alpha$ and $\beta$ and that the top square is homotopy exact by Der4R.
+Then if $\D$ is a \emph{right} derivator, the same conclusion holds: the total pasting is $\D$-exact for every $b\in B$ if and only if our original square is $\D$-exact. \end{lemma} \begin{proof} The proof here involves instead the right mates of $\alpha$ and $\beta$ and that the top square is homotopy exact by Der4R.
 As such, we rotate our vertical pasting to become a horizontal one:

 Following a sort of reasoning dual to the proof of Lemma~\ref{lemma:horzhomotopyexactcancel}, one obtains a commutative diagram for any $X\in \D(C)$,

 This proves that $\alpha_{\ast,X}$ is a pointwise isomorphism, thus by Der2, $\alpha_\ast$ is a natural isomorphism. \end{proof}